emanp/GitHub-Desktop-Tutorial/GitHub_Desktop_Tutorial.md

 #### Step 2: Accessing the project from Unity
+** NOTE: The project name shows a different name in the images, as this tutorial was used for a past project.
+However, the same concepts apply.

 1. Open Unity Hub

 2. Click Add -> Add Project From Disk.
-Click on the psy484_hw3 you just saved and click on the 'hw2' folder inside of it.
+Click on the PSY484-Final-Project you just saved and click on the 'PSY484-Final-Project' folder inside of it.
 This is the folder containing the project. :

    ![2-2](Images/2-2.jpeg)